neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 1 - Deploy Neo4j/README.md

 ![](images/32-complete.png)

-Once the Cloud Formation is complete, a cloud init job on our VMs will kick off once they come up.
-That runs asynchronously, so even after Cloud Formation reports complete, it may take a few minutes for Neo4j to become available.
+Once the CloudFormation is complete, a cloud init job on our VMs will kick off once they come up.
+That runs asynchronously, so even after CloudFormation reports complete, it may take a few minutes for Neo4j to become available.

 You're now all ready for the next lab where we're going to start using the Neo4j deployment we just created.

-## Cloud Formation Template
+## CloudFormation Template
 In this lab we worked through deploying via the Marketplace.
-The Marketplace is essentially a nice GUI around Cloud Formation.
+The Marketplace is essentially a nice GUI around CloudFormation.
 If you're a more technical user and like deploying from the command line there are a variety of options.
-These options are also useful if you'd like to modify the Cloud Formation template.
+These options are also useful if you'd like to modify the CloudFormation template.

 The first of these is the Neo4j Partners GitHub organization.
 That has a repo with the template from Marketplace as well as additional templates in it.
 You can view that [here](https://github.com/neo4j-partners/amazon-cloud-formation-neo4j).